fawdywahyu18/study_cases_monetary_economics/results study case 3.md

 1. What was the average daily miss between the beginning of 2006 and the end of 2007? = 0.051 %
 2. What was the average daily miss between the beginning of 2008 and December 15, 2008? = 0.224 %
 3. What was the average daily miss for the period from December 16, 2008, to the most current date available? = 0.063 % Since 2006, what was the largest single daily miss? = 1.33 %

-d.
-The comments on Fed's ability in controlling the fed funds rate:
+4. The comments on Fed's ability in controlling the fed funds rate:
 2006-2007 (average daily miss of 0.051%): This period indicates a high level of control by the Fed.
 The very small daily miss suggests the Fed was effectively influencing the rate banks charged each other for overnight loans (the federal funds rate) and keeping it close to the target set by the Federal Open Market Committee (FOMC).

 2008 (average daily miss of 0.224%): This period shows a decline in the Fed's control.
 The daily miss is over four times higher compared to the previous period.
 This suggests the financial crisis of 2008 disrupted the normal functioning of the money market, making it harder for the Fed to influence the federal funds rate as effectively.
 Banks might have been more reluctant to lend or borrow freely due to the uncertainty and risk in the market.